-You can also apply an effect non-destructively by clicking the Add Effect button 💒 in the Objects inspector (Window 🕨 Inspectors

-Objects), choosing an effect category, and clicking an effect.
+You can also apply an effect non-destructively by clicking the Add Effect button in the Objects inspector (Window Inspectors).
+Choosing an effect category, and clicking an effect.

 By default, as you modify the effect settings, the application shows a representation of the adjusted image in the image window.
 To disable the live preview, disable the Preview check box.